 How many keywords for SEO per page do you need?
 7, 8, 10, or more than these numbers?
 Find out which factors determine the keyword density.

-It’s common knowledge that the content you post online needs to have a certain number of keywords related to what people search for.
 If you want your SEO rankings to go up, you need to follow some rules and guidelines about how many keywords each page should have.

 What Are Keywords?

 Before figuring out how many keywords you need on each page, we should first talk about what keywords are.
-They essentially revolve around the subjects or concepts that are covered in your material.

 When it comes to SEO, keywords are the expressions and words that users type into search engines to find anything.